 We always start with a conversation.
-Together we focus on describing the goal of a feature as opposed to describing how it is implemented.
-We then add acceptance criteria for that feature so everyone involved knows when this feature is done.
+Together we focus on describing how a feature should function.
+Rather than describing how a feature should work.
+This is then translated into acceptance criteria for that feature so everyone involved knows what finished means.

 Untested software has little value!
 There we’ve said it!
 Seriously no one would drive an untested car on a public highway so why depend on untested software?

-We deliver fast and often so that you can tell us where we went right (and where we went wrong).
-We underpin our delivery by building a comprehensive test strategy that favours automated testing (Unit Testing, UI Testing) supported by manual testing all based on acceptance criteria.
-By automating tests, we can guarantee consistency, execute tests more quickly and test more frequently this leads to higher-quality software shipped more often.
+Our approach is to build a comprehensive test strategy favouring automated testing (Unit Testing, UI Testing) supported by manual testing all based on acceptance criteria.
+By automating tests, we can guarantee consistency, execute tests more quickly and test more frequently this leads to higher-quality software.

 Estimating software development is hard; while fixed-price contract arrangements are accountant friendly, they leave no room for flexibility.
 What if our client realises they don’t actually need a feature they’ve described?; or that a feature is delivered more quickly than expected?
 Applicita favours Time and Materials cost model based around a budget agreed before commencement and here’s why.